kmanjt/buckleup-frontend/README.md

-# Parking Protect
+# Buckle Up Frontend

-Welcome to Parking Protect, a static landing site built with Next.js, Tailwind CSS, React Icons and Framer Motion.
+Welcome to Buckle Up, a static landing site built with Next.js, Tailwind CSS, React Icons and Framer Motion.

 ## Getting Started

-To get started with Parking Protect, follow these steps:
+To get started with Buckle Up, follow these steps:

 1. Clone the repository to your local machine: